 WorkSafe Saskatchewan’s learning collaboratives

 - shared learning

-By pooling collective knowledge and experiences in a supportive environment, learning collaborative participants can identify systemic issues, brainstorm solutions and implement effective, sustainable safety practices that can benefit workplaces across our province.
+By combining collective knowledge and experiences in a supportive environment, learning collaborative participants can identify systemic issues, brainstorm solutions and implement effective, sustainable safety practices that can benefit workplaces across our province.

+WorkSafe Saskatchewan’s learning collaboratives